sigstore/sigstore/pkg/signature/kms/azure/README.md

 For backward compatibility, if you configure `AZURE_TENANT_ID`, `AZURE_CLIENT_ID` and `AZURE_CLIENT_SECRET`, `FromEnvironment` will be used.

+If you would like to use a cloud other than the Azure public cloud, configure `AZURE_ENVIRONMENT`.
+The following values are accepted:
+- `AZUREUSGOVERNMENT`, `AZUREUSGOVERNMENTCLOUD` uses the Azure US Government Cloud
+- `AZURECHINACLOUD` uses Azure China Cloud
+- `AZURECLOUD`, `AZUREPUBLICCLOUD` uses the public cloud

+If `AZURE_ENVIRONMENT` is not configured, Azure public cloud is used.

 ## Integration Testing

 In addition to unit tests in this module, there is `integration_test.go`, which requires you to provide either environment or CLI credentials.
 Because the Sigstore project does not use Azure, the tests are not run as part of any CI/CD.
 These tests are for Azure client developers to test that changes work as expected against their own Azure subscription.